baudisgroup/baudisgroup.github.io/pages/_publications/2021-02-15-preprint-Progenetix-2021.md

 ##### bioRxiv. doi: https://doi.org/10.1101/2021.02.15.428237

-This article provides an overview of recennt changes and additions to the Progenetix database and the services provided through the resource.
+This article provides an overview of recent changes and additions to the Progenetix database and the services provided through the resource.

 <!--more-->